The 5 best rental markets in Tennessee for investors & property managers in 2026

 Located in the heart of the Appalachian Mountains, Kingsport residents can enjoy hiking, fishing, camping, boating, and more.
 Cultural attractions include Bays Mountain Park & Planetarium, Netherland Inn Museum, Allandale Mansion, Exchange Place, and Kingsport Carousel & Park.
 Residents and visitors can also see performances by the Symphony of the Mountains and Kingsport Ballet, as well as exhibits put on by the Kingsport Art Guild.
 Sports fans can catch a baseball game at Hunter Wright Stadium played by the Kingsport Axmen, part of the Appalachian League.

-On Buildium’s list of up-and-coming real estate markets in 2025, Kingsport ranked just behind Knoxville in position #29.
-Its rank was due to the market’s strong rent growth, vacancy rates, cap rates, property price appreciation, unemployment rate, and GDP growth over the last two years.
-Kingsport also appeared on the Wall Street Journal and Realtor.com’s emerging housing markets list in three out of four quarters in 2024.
-As the most affordable Tennessee real estate market on our list, Kingsport may be worth a look for rental investors and property managers looking to grow their portfolios in the state in 2025.
+Kingsport didn’t quite make it onto Buildium’s list of up-and-coming real estate markets in 2026, but the market continues to show moderately strong rent growth, vacancy rates, and cap rates.
+As the most affordable Tennessee real estate market on our list, Kingsport may be worth a look for rental investors and property managers looking to grow their portfolios in the state this year.

 Kingsport, TN Rental Market Statistics